 According to SSA.gov, “The full retirement age is 66 if you were born from 1943 to 1954.
 The full retirement age increases gradually if you were born from 1955 to 1960 until it reaches 67.
 For anyone born 1960 or later, full retirement benefits are payable at age 67.”

-With that being said Clark says that it will be better for your wallet if you wait until age 70.
+Clark says that it will be better for your wallet if you wait until age 70 to start taking your benefits

 “Every year that you wait, you get an additional 8% in your check.
 And once you start taking it, every [cost of living] increase is based on the base that you started at,” Clark says.
 “So you end up with a lot more money to live on later in life if you wait to take Social Security.”

-The survey says 51% of those who have yet to receive Social Security don’t have an understanding of how much they’ll get.
+The survey says 51% of those who have yet to receive Social Security benefits aren’t sure how much they’ll get each month.

 To find out how much you could collect, use this Social Security calculator from the Social Security Administration (SSA).